LatashaSeth/threat-hunting-scenario-tor/README.md

 - **9:56 AM** — The installer wasn't just sitting in Downloads — it was actually run, seconds before the TOR files appeared on the Desktop.
 - The `/S` in the command means **silent install**: no pop-ups, no confirmation screens.
 It's the install method someone uses when they don't want it noticed.
-- This confirms the file activity wasn't caused by an automated process — a person actively launched the TOR Browser installer on this device.
+- This confirms an automated process didn't cause the file activity — a person actively launched the TOR Browser installer on this device.

 **Query used to locate events:**